- If the acne started in the teen years, and never stopped, it is called “persistent adult female acne”.

 - They had excess facial and body hair, and had not been pregnant even without a history of polycystic ovary syndrome.
 We know polycystic ovary syndrome is associated with acne in women.
 It may be even without PCOS, women with adult acne may have greater androgen (male) hormones.
 This certainly may explain why birth control pills often help control acne, even in the absence of PCOS.

-Are Teen Acne and Adult Female Acne Different?Yes, which is why treatment and counseling needs to be different.
+Is Teen Acne Different From Adult Female Acne?Yes, which is why treatment and counseling needs to be different.
 Differences between adolescent and female acne include:

 - Teens with acne are more likely to have a high bmi (be overweight), meaning acne in teen years is associated with weight control, especially in boys.
 Teen boys with acne were also more likely have high levels of blood lipids (such as cholesterol).
 This was not found in women suffering from adult female acne.

 - Teen acne is also worse in teens who drink a lot of milk.
 This was not found in adult female acne.

 What can adult female acne patients do now that this study has identified lifestyle changes that might help?